A Man's Home

 saw it theatrically in the Japanese version when it was released

 in 2003and I've never had any wish to.
 The English-dubbed Howl confirmed me in my skepticism.
-The voices (Christian
+The voices are not terrible (Christian

-Bale's excepted) are not terrible, but they sound layered on, as
+Bale's excepted), but they sound layered on, as

 the original Japanese voices in Spirited Away do not.